vstinner/misc/cpython/pep-lvalue.rst

 Using a macro as a l-value
 --------------------------

-In the Python C API, some functions are technically implemented as macro because writing a macro is simpler than writing a regular function.
-If a macro exposes directly a struture member, it is technically possible to use this macro to not only read the structur member but also modify it.
+In the Python C API, some functions are implemented as macro because writing a macro is simpler than writing a regular function.
+If a macro exposes directly a struture member, it is technically possible to use this macro to not only get the structure member but also set it.

 Example with the Python 3.10 ``Py_TYPE()`` macro::

     #define Py_TYPE(ob) (((PyObject *)(ob))->ob_type)